Layout

 5. Product launch

-Discovery (aka Ideation, Idea Generation)
+[Stage 0] Discovery (aka Ideation, Idea Generation)

-Creating a Business Case
+2. Creating a Business Case

 The design or development phase usually involves creating a prototype.
-This is the engineering portion of the production process where a new product takes shape.
+This is the engineering portion of the production process, where a new product takes shape.
 At the same time, the marketing team may begin its preliminary work according to the marketing plan.
 The team may review a project timeline with minor checkpoints to ensure the project is on schedule before proceeding to the next phase.

-Launch
+5. Product Launch

 In the next development stage, the project enters the idea-to-launch process.
 For a hardware/tangible products company, this phase may involve marketing and sales strategy, distribution plans, manufacturing plans, plans for quality control, and other business processes that will ensure a smooth and successful launch.
-The launch process may also begin to look to the future and plan the product’s life cycle.
+The launch process may also look to the future and plan the product’s life cycle.
 For a software development company, the focus is usually on meeting quality and functionality goals.

 The 5 Gates of the Stage-Gate process

 There is a gate for each stage or phase in which the decision-makers assess the quality of execution of the previous phase.
-They assess the inputs from the previous stage in the form of the data generated during the phase in question.
+They assess the inputs from the last stage in the form of the data generated during the phase in question.
 They use metrics and other criteria to judge whether the goals of the phase have been met and may create action plans for improving the project as it continues.

 They then have an output that typically looks like this: